onunu/mysqlman/README.md

     $ mysqlman init

 Exclude users (=Unmanaged users) are that users are already exist in MySQL.
-Exclide users are written in `excludes.d/default.yml` by default.
+Exclude users are written in `excludes.d/default.yml` by default.
 If you want to add unmanaged user, or to manage user written in excludes config, please edit the file by yourself.

 ### 3. Write config